goes through Jesus and ants, according to wikipedia (14/07/2012). This path is precisely the following one :

 , optimally transported schemes

-| tags: arbitrage
+| tags: curse of dimensionality

 , risk measure